 A. Not at all!
 The major parties have colluded to block essential reforms introduced by Nick.
-With SA-BEST members in both houses of parliament we will be in a much stronger position to implement reforms such as $1 per spin bets and a maximum of $120 in losses per hour, compared to the $1,200 it is now.
-More info here.
+Our two SA-BEST Members of Parliament will continue to advocate for much-needed reforms such as $1 per spin bets and a maximum of $120 in losses per hour, compared to the $1,200 it is now.

-Q. SA Unions and the CFMEU have said Nick is anti-worker.
+Q. SA Unions and the CFMEU have said SA-BEST are anti-worker.
 Is this true?

 A. Not at all.
 Their statements have to-date been politically motivated and not based on the truth.
-Nick has fought tirelessly to improve our procurement rules and anti dumping rules to ensure Australian jobs come first.
-He has consistently advocated stronger worker safety laws and have been at the forefront of the campaign to highlight the dangers of dodgy imported building products such as flammable building cladding and materials containing asbestos.
+Nick and the team have fought tirelessly to improve our procurement rules and anti dumping rules to ensure Australian jobs come first.
+We have consistently advocated stronger worker safety laws and have been at the forefront of the campaign to highlight the dangers of dodgy imported building products such as flammable building cladding and materials containing asbestos.
 Nick has also instigated a key inquiry on security of payments in the construction industry, which will lead to tens of thousands of sub-contractors and workers being better protected from dodgy builders.

 Q. SA Unions say you want to cut penalty rates.
 Is this true?

-A. No. SA Unions continue to run misleading campaigns stating that Nick and the team are anti-penalty rates.
-Neither NXT nor SA-BEST are seeking legislative changes to reduce penalty rates and indeed NXT recently voted with Labor and the Greens on a federal bill that would rollback the Fairwork Commission recommendation to reduce penalty rates.
-More info here.
+A. No. SA Unions continue to run misleading campaigns stating that SA-BEST are anti-penalty rates.
+Neither Centre Alliance (previously NXT) nor SA-BEST are seeking legislative changes to reduce penalty rates and indeed our Federal team recently voted with Labor and the Greens on a bill that would rollback the Fairwork Commission recommendation to reduce penalty rates.